 -

-In a mixing bowl, add the blueberry purée, sugar and yeast.
-Stir and let the mixture sit for 10 minutes until the yeast is foamy.
 Add the flour and salt and stir well with a large spoon.
 The dough will be loose and sticky.
 Cover with plastic wrap and let the dough rise for 1 hour on the counter.
 Then place the dough in the fridge and let it rise over night, about 12-13 hours.
+This bread can also be made the same day, see instructions below**

 -